What Condition Is My Folding Knife In

 d.
 Any factory etchings may be slightly worn, but are still clearly readable.

 a.
-All bolsters shall still be intact with only light EDC scratches, rust, pitting or tarnishing allowed.
+All bolsters shall still be intact with only light EDC scratches.
+Small amounts of rust, pitting or tarnishing is allowed.

 b.
 Any etchings or embellishments are still clearly noticeable.